STRATTON v. JET AVIATION FLIGHT SERVICES, INC. et al | Law.c...

-General Dynamics, a Virginia-based aerospace and defense company, and Jet Aviation Flight Services were sued Friday in New Jersey District Court over alleged employment discrimination.
-The court action was filed by Console Mattiaci Law on behalf of a pilot who claims he was terminated for refusing the COVID vaccine despite informing his superiors of his need for exemption due to his cancer diagnosis.
+General Dynamics, a Virginia-based aerospace and defense company, and Jet Aviation Flight Services Inc. were sued Friday in New Jersey District Court over alleged employment discrimination.
+The court action was brought by Console Mattiaci Law on behalf of Christopher Stratton, who claims he was wrongfully terminated for refusing to get the COVID-19 vaccine.
 Counsel have not yet appeared for the defendants.
-The case is 1:22-cv-06319, Stratton v.
+The case is 2:22-cv-06319, Stratton v.
 Jet Aviation Flight Services, Inc. et al.

 Aerospace & Defense